munucrafts/CPP-UE-GetThumbnails/README.md

 # There are two steps to follow before using the plugin, which are listed below

 ## Step 01 - Rembg Installation
-- Go to "CPP-UE-GetThumbnails\Content\Python" and run "InstallRembg.py".
+- Go to "CPP-UE-GetThumbnails\Source\Python" and run "InstallRembg.py".
-- Make sure you have Python installed on your system to be able to use the above script.
+- Ensure you have Python installed on your system to be able to use the above script.
 - Rembg is necessary to remove the background of the extracted thumbnail images.
 If not installed, the extracted thumbnail images will have the default Unreal Engine checkered background.

 ## Step 02 - Plugin Installation